ujihisa/repl.vim/README.md

 Now you want to try running the code in an interactive environment.
 Usually you are supposed to (1) save the code on somewhere, (2) open a terminal, (3) run `irb -r {the-file}`.

-If you already installed quickinteractive.vim, you just have to run `:QuickInteractive` or to type `<space>i`.
+If you already installed quickinteractive.vim, you just have to run `:Repl` or to type `<space>i`.
 It opens a buffer that is the environment you wanted.

     irb>